kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

 ```
 Now that we have defined the various interface templates for use with the MQC DOT1X service policy.
 You have two options some prefer to call out a separate Guest interface template; however, because Dot1x technology actually automatically deals with that we will remove that template.

 Next we can then modify the parameter map to suit the policy.
+Remembering that with **IBNS2.0** and templates or interfaces that are running in ***closed mode*** the dynamic capability of **Autoconf** is not going to operate because only EAP packets are allowed by **Secure Access** on the interface initially until authentication occurs.
+Alternatively, if the interface is in ***low impact mode*** then and only then will **Autoconf** operate properly.
+I always leave the config on the switch in case of that eventuality.

 ```
    #INTERACTIVE